refcell/subway-rs/README.md

 All contributions are welcome!

-Please reach out to [asnared](https://twitter.com/asnared) on twitter if you have any questions.
+Please reach out to [asnared](https://twitter.com/asnared) on twitter for any questions or [open an issue](https://github.com/abigger87/subway-rs/issues/new).